WEST CAP FOOD PANTRY

 How to apply?

-If you’re a first-time patron, you can come to the pantry during our distribution hours on Thursdays.
-You will need an ID, proof of address, and proof of all persons residing at your address for the application.
-After applying, you will be assigned a family ID number for return visits and can visit up to every other week.
+If you’re a first-time patron, you can come to the pantry during our distribution hours on Thursdays to apply.
+After applying, you will be assigned a family ID number and may visit the pantry once a month, with an additional emergency visit if needed.

 West CAP oversees the distribution of TEFAP foods to 39 additional pantry outlets as well.
 Click here for a list of hunger relief agencies across west central Wisconsin and Shelters that provide TEFAP Supplements.